 But I think you can say that I lost in the end, and the Government of Ghana and their partners have won.
 This problem persists and worse than it has ever been.

 I meet new young people who had just arrived to begin life as ‘burner boys’ almost every time I go to Agbogbloshie.
-I have tried to tie this problem to Africa’s youth bulge as one of the reasons why the Ghanaian Government and their partners should take another look at their strategy.
+I have tried to tie this problem to Africa’s youth bulge as one of the reasons why the Ghanaian Government and their partners should rethink their strategy.

 Ghana Government And Agbogbloshie